ZoinerTejada/hdinsight-docs/hdinsight-hadoop-create-linux-clusters-adf.md

         }
     },
 	```
-* Configure the HDInsight ondemand linked service with an additional dependsOn and an additionalLinkedServiceNames:
+* Configure the HDInsight on-demand linked service with an additional `dependsOn` and an `additionalLinkedServiceNames`:

 	```json
     {